WTMBerlin/jscc-welcomeguide/README.md

 ```
 If you receive the version number (e.g: `v10.16.3`), everything is ok.
 If not, try the previous steps again or ask on the #js-crash-course channel for help.

-## MongoDB and Mongo Hub
+## MongoDB and MongoHub

-On our 5th. lesson we will learn how to use [MongoDB](https://www.mongodb.com/), an open-source document database.
+On our 5th lesson we will learn how to use [MongoDB](https://www.mongodb.com/), an open-source document database.
 [Here](https://docs.mongodb.com/manual/installation/) you can find the download links for every platform.

 To install it using Homebrew (check on the Node.js point how to install it), submit on the terminal the following commands (one after the other):
 ```